Songs from the New World

 Sunday 10 December 2017: Vespers for the Blessed Virgin – Claudio Monteverdi

-Photonen vocal ensemble will perform Monteverdi’s Vespro della beata Vergine (1610) on Sunday 10 December at 3:15 pm in the Dominicuskerk in Amsterdam.
+Photonen vocal ensemble performed Monteverdi’s Vespro della beata Vergine (1610) on Sunday 10 December in the Dominicuskerk in Amsterdam.
 A choral performance with renowned soloists, accompanied by Photonen Project Orchestra.

-Musicologist Wout Strootman will give a a short introduction (in Dutch).
+Musicologist Wout Strootman gave a a short introduction (in Dutch).

 Photonen is an Amsterdam based chamber choir of about 26 seasoned choir singers.
 Twice a year it offers varied programs at the highest possible artistic level.
 The choir featured in the TV series ‘Klem’ that was broadcast on Dutch television in spring 2017.
 Photonen was founded in 1996, and Jeroen Spitteler has been its conductor ever since.